 It is never too late to achieve the smile you’ve always wanted.
 If your New Years’ resolution is to finally fix your teeth, you may be looking into your options right now.
-And in 2015, you have a few excellent options: porcelain veneers, or traditional metal braces or Invisalign.
+And in 2019 and heading into 2020, you have a few excellent options: porcelain veneers, or traditional metal braces or Invisalign.

 The main difference between veneers and braces or Invisalign is that porcelain veneers are more or less an overlay attached to your teeth to create a new smile, while braces and Invisalign work to straighten or otherwise adjust the teeth in your mouth.

 Porcelain veneers are made of a life-like ceramic that, when attached, look like real dental enamel.
 They can cosmetically correct a wide range of issues, from discoloration to chips and cracks, or any other orthodontic adjustments that you may need to have.
 A downside to veneers is that they are very much a cosmetic procedure.
 It is permanent, but does require upkeep and sometimes replacements depending on how long you have your set.